 You will be responsible for property taxes on the portion of your property that is not developed for a solar farm.
 The solar farm lease agreement generally provides that the developer will be responsible for the taxes assessed on the developed lands.

 Landowners receiving payments from solar farm developers can market and sell those future payments.
+Selling future solar lease payments is generally in the best interest of the landowner since those payments technically decrease in value over time as a result of inflation, and the lease payments are never guaranteed (the developer of the lease can stop operating the solar facility at any time).
 Property owners can market the payments they receive from a solar lease with LandGate.
-Find your parcel on our map and follow the process to create a listing.
+Find your parcel on our map and follow the process to create a listing